genomehubs/goat-cli/README.md

 A command line interface for GoaT (Genomes on a Tree).
 GoaT presents metadata for taxa across the tree of life.

 The CLI here builds URLs to query the <b><a href="https://goat.genomehubs.org/api-docs/">Goat API</a></b> and parses the returned JSON files.
 The underlying API is very powerful, but complex.
 The aim of this CLI is to remove some of the complexity for the end user.
-Currently TSV's are returned, with variables separated by a delimeter line (e.g. `"--- Variable 1 ---"`).
+TSV's are returned.

 This CLI is actively being built so no guarantees are made for stability or bugs.
 An official release will be made soon.